-According to the BBC the Welsh government is looking to outlaw the smacking of children much in the way Scotland recently has.
+According to the BBC the Welsh government are looking to outlaw the smacking of children much in the way Scotland recently has.
 Ministers said removing the defence of reasonable punishment would make it clear smacking was “no longer acceptable”.
+Should Wales ban the smacking of Children?
+When it comes to this, my first thought is very simple:

 Sometimes I’m quite conservative with this blog when it comes to my opinions.
 Don’t get me wrong, I stand by what I say, but I always try to see things from everyone’s angle before making any judgements.
 But on this one, I won’t be.
 If you hit your children you are being a bad parent.
-Maybe you’re not all bad, or perhaps you’re having a bad day, I don’t want to label someone without knowing more about them, but at the end of the day hitting a child is something that you just shouldn’t do.
+Maybe you’re not all bad.
+Perhaps you’re having a bad day.
+I don’t want to label someone without knowing more about them, but at the end of the day, hitting a child is something that you just shouldn’t do.

 There’s Too Much Grey Area